Associate in Science

-The following sections list program requirements to achieve either an AA or an AS transfer degree at Waubonsee for specific guidelines on choosing courses.
+The following sections list program requirements to achieve an AS transfer degree at Waubonsee.
 Consult with a counselor for specific guidelines on choosing courses.

 - Semester HoursA total of 60 semester hours or more completed as specified in the following sections.

 - Grade PointsA minimum cumulative grade point average of 2.0 (C average) in all course work taken, regular student status and in good standing.

 Waubonsee's requirements conform to IAI General Education Core Curriculum guidelines.
 Courses listed in section II match Waubonsee's IAI website.
 (Courses are 3 sem hrs unless indicated.)

 Select courses from at least two of the following disciplines.
 Courses in bold identify Non-Western and Diversity options: N indicates non-Western; D indicates diversity.

 - Anthroplogy: ANT100 (N), ANT101 (N), ANT102, ANT110

 - Geography: GEO120 (N), GEO220 (N), GEO230 (N), GEO235 (N)